 The original natives of the Eatonville area were the Me-Schal or Upper Mountain Nisqually.
 While the villages closer to the Puget Sound had a greater population, the Me-Schal and other Nisqually villages closer to mountain had fewer members.
 According to Nisqually historian Cecilia Carpenter, these villages were among the earliest as the majority of people made their way across the Natchez Pass to the other side of Mt.
 Rainier and on down to the Puget Sound.

 Often, the Me-Schal would visit other villages.
-The Nisqually traveled mostly by horse or on foot.
-When they used canoes, they were not large, sea faring ones rather small shovelnose canoes using long poles not oars.
-These vessels were flatter and lighter to handle the shallower waters for travel through the Ohop, Mashel, and Nisqually rivers.
+The Nisqually traveled on foot or by horses they traded with other Indian People or bred themselves.
+Otherwise they traveled using various sizes of canoes depending on where they were traveling.
+Large canoes were used for the Puget Sound or open Ocean.
+Shovelnose canoes the used long poles not oars to propel were latter and lighter to handle the shallower waters for travel through the Ohop, Mashel, and Nisqually rivers.

 |Cat Tail Mat Shelter|